anshikasinha8/CS317-Program/README.md

 - Print the sorted data to the output file.
 (Prompt the user for the number of words per line)
 - Take your newly sorted array and run Quicksort on it again.
 - Compute the % time longer it takes to sort the ordered list.
+- The solution must be written in C++ version 17 (not 20 or higher!)